muesli/gamut/README.md

 #### Lighter/Darker Colors

-The `Darker` and `Lighter` functions darken und lighten a given color value by a specified percentage, without changing the color's hue.
+The `Darker` and `Lighter` functions darken or lighten a given color value by a specified percentage, without changing the color's hue.

 ```go